Drone rules and regulations are very different depending on a few key things:

 The A2CofC course offers you a great grounding in starting your career as a drone pilot.
 It’s the first of a number of building blocks you can take to becoming a top drone pilot!
 All our courses are online with top class instructors from manned aviation or military training, so you’ll be in expert hands.
 If you want to talk through your options, you can Request a callback or call us now on 07487 616752.

 What are the rules for flying drones in the UK?
-Any drone weighing more than 250 grams must be registered with the CAA and the drone pilot must complete an online safety test, obtaining a Flyer ID and an Operator ID that should be attached to the Drone.
+Any pilot operating a drone weighing more than 250 grams must complete an online safety test, obtaining a Flyer ID and an Operator ID that should be attached to the Drone.

 It really depends on where you want to fly your drone and for which of the two purposes you mentioned.
 Firstly, the DJI Mavic Air 2 is a Legacy aircraft, as far as the new regulations are concerned.
 Being < 2 kg mass it will allow fun and work within the A2 (Fly Near) sub category of the Open Category as long as you hold an A2CofC, a Remote Pilot competence certificate.
 As you have completed the online CAA, DEMARES, procedure, you will just need to read the User’s manual.
 What the A2CofC course does is to embolden the knowledge you would already have obtained so far.
 This will be given by our highly qualified training pilots on CAA-required aviation subjects via online presentations.
 On completion of the presentations, an online 30 question, multiple choice of answers, test will need to be completed.
 You will also need to conduct a self-practical training package set out to Flyby Standards and sign for it.
 Flyby will then award you the CAA approved A2CofC to fly down to 50 metres from uninvolved people in any flying you undertake anywhere.
 The distances can be reduced, particularly within your agricultural operations, because you would be working with people as part of that type of operation.
 However, there will be other safety considerations, which will be pointed out during the course.
 The A2CofC normally lasts for 5 years but because you have a legacy aircraft, unless you purchase a C2 UK (CE) marked aircraft you would have to move to operations within the A3 (Fly Far) sub category i.e. no flights nearer than 150 m horizontally to congested areas.
 Upgrading to GVC then may be a better option as it allows you to continue with your present drone or buying one of the new C2 aircraft within your A2CofC boundaries.